dianawallace/FCC-Technical-Documentation-Page/README.md

 FreeCodeCamp: Responsive Web Design Projects - Build a Technical Documentation Page

 This is the fourth of the Responsive Web Design Projects in Free Code Camp.
 The objective was to build a technical documentation page that meets Free Code Camp's user stories requirements.
-The objective was to build a survey form that meets Free Code Camp's user stories requirements.

 I used HTML5, CSS3, CSS Grid, and Bootstrap 4.